top of page

 My vocal mic' is an Audix OM-7.

-Also in the group are an Audix D1 (discontinued), AKG Perception 120 large diaphragm condenser that had been sounding great in front of my bass drum, two Audix F series fusion condensers, and a Shure SM57.
+Also in the group are an Audix D1 (discontinued), AKG Perception 120 large diaphragm condenser, two Audix F series fusion condensers, and a Shure SM57.

 My Railboard goes through either a Line 6 Spider 4 combo amp and an SWR SM-500 bass head into a Carvin BR15 cabinet, or straight into a mixer.

-Miscellaneous: there's a Behringer XAir18 mixer, a QSC K12 speaker, and a Roland Juno-D keyboard.
+Miscellaneous: there's a Behringer XAir18 mixer, a QSC K12 speaker, a QSC C12 speaker, and a Roland Juno-D keyboard.

 I use Cubase software to record with.